TNishimoto/dynamic_r_index/README.md

 ### build_bwt.out

-This executable file builds the BWT of a given file.
+This executable file computes and outputs the BWT of a given file.
-The following are the command-line options:

 ```
-usage: ./build_bwt.out --input_file_path=string [options] ...
-options:
+Command-line options:
   -i, --input_file_path           The file path to a text (string)
   -o, --output_file_path          The path to the file where the BWT will be written (string [=])
   -c, --null_terminated_string    The special character indicating the end of text (string [=\0])